What Not to Say to Someone with Binge Eating Disorder (From a Salt Lake City Therapist)

 The goal of binge eating disorder treatment is to help you learn to accept your body and to stop binging and restricting.
 This is the cycle that fuels this eating disorder and learning to stop is an important part of healing.
 I don’t talk to my clients a lot about food because I’m a therapist and not a dietitian.
 I always recommend my clients see an eating disorder dietitian but with me, we work on healing from the past experiences that contribute to you not feeling like your enough and the overemphasis that’s been placed on your body.
 I’m not here to help you lose weight and hell will freeze over before I would :) Why?
 Because that involves restrictions that will fuel your eating disorder.
 I want you to learn to trust and listen to your body’s cues and get your body to trust you again.
 Intuitive eating binge eating is the approach I recommend.

-Start Binge Eating Disorder Treatment in Utah
+Begin Binge Eating Disorder Treatment in Salt Lake City, Utah

 About the Author